-We recall that Kapodistria and Psarrakos \cite{Kapo-Psarr} constructed a stochastically increasing sequence of random variables, whose iterative rule involves the residual lifetime of $X_n,$ i.e.\ $[X_{n+1}-X_{n}|X_n=t]\stackrel{d}{=}[X_{n}-t|X_n>t],\ n\geq 1,\ t>0$.
 They obtained some results on this sequence and its connections to the cumulative residual entropy.
-Their process may describe the successive failures of a component, which on failure, is replaced by a component of equal age, but the life distribution of the $n$th component is assumed to be identical to the distribution of the time until the $n$th failure; for more details see Kapodistria and Psarrakos \cite{Kapo-Psarr}.
+Their process may describe the successive failures of a component, which, on failure, is replaced by a component of equal age, but the lifetime distribution of the $n$th component is assumed to be identical to the distribution of the time until the $n$th failure; see \cite{Kapo-Psarr} for more details.
 A simpler case was studied by Baxter \cite{Baxter}, who considered a stochastic process generated by the successive failures of a component which on failure is replaced by a component of equal age.

-The paper is organized as follows: In Section 2, we present the reversed relevation transform, with a preliminary result based on the usual stochastic order, and an application to parallel systems involving the proportional reversed hazards rate model.
+The paper is organized as follows.
+In Section 2 we present the reversed relevation transform with a preliminary result based on the usual stochastic order and an application to parallel systems involving the proportional reversed hazards rate model (PRHRM).
 Some dual results for the relevation transform are then provided.
 We also address the problem of determining necessary and sufficient conditions such that the reversed relevation transform and the relevation transform are commutative.
-The new weighted distributions and their characteristics based on stochastic orders and ageing properties are discussed in Section 3, where the new notion of decreasing reversed hazard rate in length-biased sense is also considered.
-In Section 4, various kinds of entropy such as Shannon entropy, cumulative entropy and dynamic cumulative entropy are interviewed.
+The new weighted distributions and their characteristics based on stochastic orders and ageing properties are discussed in Section 3, where the new notion of decreasing reversed hazard rate (DRHR) in a length-biased sense is also considered.
+In Section 4 various kinds of entropy such as Shannon entropy, cumulative entropy and dynamic cumulative entropy are examined.
 Then the connections between the earlier mentioned entropies and several functions of the given sequence are discussed.
-Specifically we also obtain some iterative results for the involved quantities.
-These include a new probabilistic meaning for the cumulative entropy, which can be expressed as difference of means of consecutive random variables of the considered sequence.
+Specifically, we also obtain some iterative results for the involved quantities.
+These include a new probabilistic meaning for the cumulative entropy, which can be expressed as a difference of means of consecutive random variables of the considered sequence.
 Finally, in Section 5 we define an integral operator and we discuss its properties related to the previous results.
 Also, various numerical examples are presented to shed further light on the characteristics of the studied sequence.

-\section{Background and Preliminary Results}
+\section{Background and preliminary results}